mozilla/network-pulse-api/readme.md

 because it's easy to remember and doesn't require any kind of password management beyond "the browser itself".

-## running the server
+## Running the server

 As a Django server, this API server is run like any other Django server:

 - `python manage.py runserver`

-## running the "3rd party library" text
+## Running the "3rd party library" text

-Fire up a localhost server with port 8080 in the root directory and point your browser to [http://localhost:8080/testform.html](http://localhost:8080/testform.html).
+Fire up a localhost server with port 8080 pointing at the `public` directory (some localhost servers like [http-server](https://npmjs.com/package/http-server) do this automatically for you) and point your browser to [http://localhost:8080](http://localhost:8080).
 If all went well (but read this README.md to the end, first) you should be able to post to the API server running "on" http://test.example.com:8000

 ## Using a localhost rebinding to a "real" domain